SaraSobral35/SaraSobral35.github.io/about.md

 ### Contact

-If you can give me this oportunity you can see my linkedin or send an email.
+If you can give me this oportunity you can see my linkedin (https://www.linkedin.com/in/sara-sobral-414972333/) or send an email (sarasobral019@gmail.com).
 You can also phone me!